anuragmishra-creates/Game/README.md

 ## 🔮  Features to be added in the future updates

-- Choice to play against computer (for lonely people)
 - Timed challenge
 - Hover info (about snake ladder and tokens, count of snakes and ladders encountered by a particular token).
 - Game stats at the end of each game